makhowastaken/Soft-Latching-Power-Button/README.md

 ![schematic](schematic.png)

-I made a mistake and mosfet D1 is shorting VCC to ground, I'm currently updating it.
+~~I made a mistake and mosfet D1 is shorting VCC to ground, I'm currently updating it.~~ This should be fixed

 ---